nvenayak/impact/readme.md

 Then, the server can be run and logged into by visiting http://localhost:8000 and logging in with the the newly created credentials

     python manage.py runserver

-#### Updating
-To update to the latest version, simply run:

-    git pull

-in the root folder

 ## Docker
 Docker is a framework to seamlessly allow for reproducible package deployment.
 A Dockerfile is included in the root directory and can be used to quickly generate an environment for the development server.